-- improving the natural environment through improved weed control and replanting of native vegetation - ensuring the annual Tolmie Sports Day is sustainable and successful in the long term - ensuring the TOAST (Tolmie Offers A Seat to Town) initiative is sustainable and successful in the long term

-Upper Delatite (Alpine Ridge, Mirimbah, Pinnacle Valley and Sawmill Settlement) is comprised of several small communities nestled in the foothills of Mount Buller and populated predominantly by non-permanent residents.
+- improving the natural environment through improved weed control and replanting of native vegetation - ensuring the annual Tolmie Sports Day is sustainable and successful in the long term - ensuring the TOAST (Tolmie Offers A Seat to Town) initiative is sustainable and successful in the long term comprised of several small communities nestled in the foothills of Mount Buller and populated predominantly by non-permanent residents.
 The magnificent mountains, flora, fauna, Delatite River and snowfields offer passive recreational opportunities for all to enjoy.
+Priorities: